-Well, in Ecuador, this is actually not only a real thing but a very well-liked one.
-Though the Inca empire occupied the country for only eight decades, and half of that in the north, this is one part of their culture that has endured through the centuries.
+Well, this is not only a real thing but a very well-liked one in Ecuador.
+Though the Inca empire occupied the country for only eight decades, half of that in the north, this is one part of their culture that has endured through the centuries.

-Once you get past the fact that you’re eating a rodent, served whole, you’ll find it’s actually incredibly tasty.
-The greatest drawback of this dish is that it’s very expensive and doesn’t contain much meat, which you basically have to suck and nibble off the bones.
+Once you get past the fact that you’re eating a rodent served whole, you’ll find it’s delicious.
+The most significant drawbacks of this delicacy are that it’s costly and doesn’t contain much meat, which you have to suck and nibble off the bones.

 13. Churrasco (Steak, Sort Of)

-Once cooked on a parrilla (charcoal grill) or flat top, perhaps with a basting sauce, it makes for a substantial lunch when accompanied by salad, fried eggs, rice, French fries, and perhaps a bean dish.
+Once cooked on a parrilla (charcoal grill) or flat top, perhaps with a basting sauce, it makes for a substantial lunch accompanied by salad, fried eggs, rice, French fries, and maybe a bean dish.